TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/Architecture/Database.rst

 path
-  Folder which will actually be mounted (absolute path, considering that :file:`/` is the root of the selected Storage).
+  Folder which will actually be mounted (absolute path, considering that :file:`/` is the root of the selected storage).